Prime Minister And WHO Hepatitis Eradication Initiatives And Hepatitis And Infection Control Program Improvements Through PITB- EMR - UrduPoint

 Prime Minister And WHO Hepatitis Eradication Initiatives And Hepatitis And Infection Control Program Improvements Through PITB- EMR

-Lahore (UrduPoint / Pakistan Point News - 19th Mar, 2020) In May 2016, the World Health Assembly endorsed the first Global Health Sector Strategy (GHSS) on viral hepatitis.
-The GHSS on viral hepatitis calls for the elimination of viral hepatitis as a public health threat by 2030 (SDGS) through the implementationof five core interventions (hepatitis B immunization, prevention of mother-to-child, the transmission of hepatitis B virus, blood and injection safety, harm reduction for people who inject drugs, and testing and treatment.
+In May 2016, the World Health Assembly endorsed the first Global Health Sector Strategy (GHSS) on viral hepatitis.
+The GHSS on viral hepatitis calls for the elimination of viral hepatitis as a public health threat by 2030 (SDGS) through the implementation of five core interventions (hepatitis B immunization, prevention of mother-to-child, the transmission of hepatitis B virus, blood and injection safety, harm reduction for people who inject drugs, and testing and treatment.

 There are 8 -11 Million Hepatitis patients in Pakistan in which 60-70% cases are in Punjab.
 To hepatitis free Pakistan PITB –EMR system is really helpful to maintain all records of preventions and treatment.